 Because Milky Way Farm believes cows come first, maintaining their health is the highest priority.
 The South Carolina Department of Health tests Milky Way milk monthly for e.coli, bacteria, and SCC (somatic cell count which can indicate mastitis infection), and yearly for TB, and Brucellosis (Bangs disease).
 In addition to these tests, the farm voluntarily tests its cows for Johnes, a disease similar to Crohn's disease in humans.
 If not detected, Johnes can spread throughout a herd, significantly reducing production and ultimately resulting in a cow's death.
 Milky Way cows currently post a JPL6 level for Johnes, and an SCC below 250,000 for ten consecutive years.
 Also, the herd has been 100% artificially bred since its beginning.
 This ensures top milk production and excellent genetics.

 LD's children, Iris and Davis, grew up on the farm helping with daily chores and showing award-winning cows throughout the Southeast.
-Iris has a B.S. degree and Master's degree in Dairy Science from Virginia Tech and lives in Georgia where she works as the Dairy Supervisor at Berry College in Rome, GA overseeing the registered Jersey herd.
+Iris has a B.S. degree and Master's degree in Dairy Science from Virginia Tech and lives in California with her family.
+She and her husband Brad own and operate Red-Land, LLC a dairy consulting company.
+Iris manages the social media communications for our farm.
 After attending Abraham Baldwin Agricultural College, Davis decided to return to the farm and now works side-by-side with his father.
 And now young Jasper Peeler, following in the footsteps of 4 generations before him, loves to help out on the farm wherever he can.

 Rest assured that the Peelers will continue doing what they love most: breeding fine Jersey cattle and producing the highest quality, best-tasting, Grade A raw milk available.
 It's delicious, old-fashioned, cream-at-the-top milk, with the taste that's only available from the healthiest cows.
 And Milky Way Farms wouldn't have it any other way.